elopio/docs/source/includes/_glossary.md

 ## Validity Bond

 The Validity Bond is paid by the [Market Creator](#market-creator) during Market Creation.
 The bond is paid in ETH and is refunded to the Market Creator if the [Final Outcome](#final-outcome) of the [Market](#market) is not invalid.

+## Waiting for the Next Fee Window to Begin Phase

+Description pending.

+## Winning Universe

+Description pending.